JavaScript is NOT a Toy

 ★ ★ ★ ★ ☆

 I'll be honest, I wasn't sure what to expect with JavaScript is NOT a Toy, but wow!
 It completely blew me away.
-The way the author explains javascript made everything click for me.
+The way the author explains simulation made everything click for me.
 I've been struggling with simulation for years, and this book gave me the tools I needed.
-My favorite part was when they talked about javascript - it reminded me so much of my own experience with simulation.
+My favorite part was when they talked about javascript - it reminded me so much of my own experience with javascript.
 I've already recommended it to all my friends!

 Recommended Books